entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 1.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Eurycaraspis incilis*, *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii*, *Epipetalichthys wildungensis* should be revised from ? to 1.

 546. Parachordal shape: (0) forming a broad, flat surface as wide as the otic capsules; (1) mediolaterally constricted relative to the otic capsules.

 > Brazeau (2009), Character 98; Davis *et al*.
 (2012), Character 102; Choo *et al*.
 (2017), Character 98; King *et al*.
 (2017), Character 60; Castiello (2018), Character 61; Zhu Y. *et al*.
 (2022), Character 552; Andreev *et al*.
 (2022), Character 173; Brazeau *et al*.
 (2023), Character 64.